 Director of Development & Communications

 Jennie Sheeks is the Director of Development & Communications for Witness to Innocence.
 She has more than 20 years of professional experience in fundraising, facilitation and non-profit management.
-She implemented the first eight years of grant-making for the Women's Fund of Western Massachusetts, managed large scale fundraising events and employee giving programs at Bread & Roses Community Fund and, served for six years as Director of Development for Philadelphia Yearly Meeting.
+She implemented the first eight years of grant-making for the Women's Fund of Western Massachusetts, managed large scale fundraising events and employee giving programs at Bread & Roses Community Fund, and served as Director of Development for Philadelphia Yearly Meeting.
 Jennie has been a fundraising consultant, board member and volunteer for many community organizations and is committed to efforts led by those affected by the human rights issue being addressed.
 She has worked with formerly incarcerated persons who provide reintegration services, lifers who fight LWOP, and Falun Dafa practitioners exposing their illegal imprisonment and torture in China and she currently volunteers with Doctor's Against Forced Organ Harvesting.
 In 2002, she traveled with the family of her friend, Desmond Carter, on a speaking tour to raise awareness about the death penalty and gain support for Desmond’s clemency campaign.
 The Governor did not grant clemency and the personal experience of having a loved one executed was an indescribably surreal and painful experience that has only increased her commitment to abolition and to the protection of human rights in the US and internationally.